• Ramotion /

 The global brand is a company recognized across the World or the most significant part of it.
 It has a unified approach to global brand strategy to increase its strength and recognition in the markets as well as support its development in new regions.

-Companies with global branding and positioning use a similar approach in presenting and promoting their products and services.
+Companies with a strong global strategy and cohesive global branding use a similar approach in presenting and promoting their products and services.
 While some stick to the standardized global branding strategy enforcing unified policy and actions from country to country, others adapt their brand identity, including packaging and even the product itself (for example, flavors), to the local market due to cultural differences and language nuances.
 Take the US-based Lay's potato chips company as a case in point.
 Not only is it sold under different names in different countries, but its flavor range also varies depending on the country's preferences.

 As a rule, branding in international marketing may force changes in such spheres as: